10 BEST Things to Do in Panama

 You’ll get up close to boats in the Panama Canal on a trip to Monkey Island

-The best time to go to Panama
+The best time of year to go to Panama

 If you want to visit Panama, plan to go during the dry season.
 It lasts from late December through to April.
 In the dry season, it tends to be windier with more cloud cover – which also brings relief from the sun.